⟶ Print pdf

 Section 7.
 Voting Rights

 Each member is entitled to one vote on each matter submitted to a vote by the members.
-Voting at duly held meetings shall be by voice vote.
-Election of Directors, however, shall be by written ballot.
-Requirement for ballot voting can be waived by general consensus at the time of election.
+Voting at duly held meetings shall be by voice vote or ballot.
+Election of Directors, however, shall be by written or electronic ballot.

 Section 8.
 Action by Written or Electronic Ballot

-4. shall specify the date by which the ballot must be received by the corporation in order to be counted.
-The date set shall afford members a reasonable time within which to return the ballots to the corporation.
+d. shall specify the date by which the ballot must be received by the Corporation in order to be counted.
+The date set shall afford members a reasonable time within which to return the ballots to the Corporation.

 Ballots shall be mailed, emailed or delivered in the manner required for giving notice of membership meetings as specified in these bylaws.